 Amore is a popular local cafe and the perfect place to visit for a hearty full English.
 Always doing a brisk trade, Amore serves up all the traditional fare you’d expect from a small high street cafe alongside a neat line in cakes, tasty paninis and an endless supply of fresh, hot, Italian coffee.

 Manor Place Baths

 Manor Place Baths opened in 1898.
 They were an important facility for the community at a time when most homes in the area didn’t have hot water let alone bathrooms.
 The bath house complex provided people with a place to wash, do their laundry and to swim and exercise as well.
 It also had a sideline, hosting boxing matches, and was one of London’s most renowned boxing venues for 70 years.
-Today the Grade II listed building is being converted into new homes along with the recycling depot next door.
+Today, the Grade II listed building has been converted into new homes along with the recycling depot next door.
 Find out more

 Walworth Garden is a green haven on Manor Place, off Walworth Road.
 Walworth Garden began in 1987 when a group of local residents reclaimed a derelict street corner to create a community garden.
 Today it’s become the focal point for a local charity dedicated to changing lives through horticulture.
 Find out more

 This Thai restaurant is a big favourite amongst the local community.
 Located on Walworth Road since 2008, it’s the third successful restaurant in a row for Ameer Khasru and Chalor Santhaveesuk who’ve both been in the restaurant business for more than thirty years.
 Find out more